-1 SECTION 1.
-Legislative Findings

-The general court hereby finds that (1) forensic and scientific techniques are often used to analyze evidence or biological material obtained during the investigation of a crime, and, as these techniques become more accurate, their use can, in some cases, conclusively establish a person's guilt or innocence, or otherwise provide significant probative evidence; (2) as these techniques have improved, they have allowed analyses of earlier obtained evidence or biological materials; (3) in some circumstances, modern techniques can be used to demonstrate that a conviction that predates the development of such techniques was based on incorrect factual findings, and these forensic and scientific techniques provide a more reliable basis for establishing a factually correct verdict than the evidence available at the time of the original conviction; (4) in recent years, there lave been a significant number of exonerations based on the results of newly developed forensic ind scientific techniques; (5) the purpose of this chapter is to remedy the injustice of wrongful convictions of factually innocent persons by allowing access to analyses of biological material with newer forensic and scientific techniques.
+- 1 SECTION 1.
+The general court hereby finds and declares that forensic and scientific techniques - 2 are often used to analyze evidence or biological material obtained during the investigation of a - 3 crime, and, as these techniques become more accurate, their use can, in some cases, conclusively - 4 establish a person's guilt or innocence, or otherwise provide significant probative evidence. - 5 It is further found that as these techniques have improved, they have allowed analyses of earlier - 6 obtained evidence or biological materials and that in some circumstances, modern techniques can - 7 be used to demonstrate that a conviction that predates the development of such techniques was - 8 based on incorrect factual findings, and these forensic and scientific techniques provide a more - 9 reliable basis for establishing a factually correct verdict than the evidence available at the time of - the original conviction.

-SECTION 2.
-The General Laws are hereby amended by adding

-the following new chapter:-

-Chapter 278A.
-Post Conviction Access to Forensic and Scientific Analysis.

-§ 1.
-Definitions.

-As used in this chapter, the following words shall have the following meanings, unless the context clearly requires otherwise:-

-- "Analysis" shall mean the process by which a forensic or scientific technique is applied to evidence or biological material to identify the perpetrator of a crime. - "Conviction" shall mean any verdict or finding of guilty, a plea of guilty, or a plea of nolo contendere, entered by the trial court.
+- 11 It is further found that in recent years, there have been a significant number of exonerations - based on the results of newly developed forensic and scientific techniques. - 13 Therefore, the purpose of this chapter is to remedy the injustice of wrongful convictions of - factually innocent persons by allowing access to analyses of biological material with newer - 15 forensic and scientific techniques. - SECTION 2.
+The General Laws are hereby amended by inserting after chapter 278 the - 17 following chapter: -- - 18 Chapter 278A - 19 Post Conviction Access to Forensic and Scientific Analysis - 20 Section 1.
+Definitions - 21 As used in this chapter, the following words shall have the following meanings, unless the - 22 context clearly requires otherwise:- - 23 "Analysis" shall mean the process by which a forensic or scientific technique is applied to - evidence or biological material to identify the perpetrator of a crime. - "Conviction" shall mean any verdict or finding of guilty, a plea of guilty, or a plea of nolo - 26 contendere, entered by the trial court. - "Criminal offender databases" shall include: the State DNA Database, G. L. c.
+22E; the Sex - Offender Registry, G. L. c.
+6, §§ 178C-N; and the Criminal Offender Record Information - 29 System, G. L. c.
+6, § 168-178A.

-- "Criminal offender databases" shall include: the State DNA Database, G. L. c.
-22E; the Sex Offender Registry, G. L. c.
-6, §§ 178C-N; and the Criminal Offender Record Information System, G. L. c.
-6, § 168-178A. - 30 "Factually innocent" shall describe a person convicted of a criminal offense who did not commit that offense. - "Governmental entity" shall mean any official body of the commonwealth, or of any county, city, or town within the commonwealth. - 33 "Inventory" shall mean a detailed listing, including a particularized description of each listed item. - "Moving party" shall mean a person who files a motion pursuant to this Chapter.
-"Post conviction" shall indicate any time after which a conviction has been entered. - "Prosecuting attorney" shall mean the District Attorney for the district in which the moving party was convicted, or the Attorney General of the commonwealth. - 38 "Replicate analysis" shall mean the duplication of an analysis performed on a particular item of evidence or biological material. - "Underlying case" shall mean the trial court proceedings that resulted in the conviction of the moving party. - "Victim" shall mean any natural person who suffered direct or threatened physical, emotional, or financial harm as the result of the commission or attempted commission of the crime that is the subject of the underlying case, and shall also include the parent, guardian, legal representative, or administrator or executor of the estate of such person if that person is a minor, incompetent, or deceased. - "Victim and witness assistance board" shall mean the entity established by G. L. c.
-258B, § 4.
+- 30 "Factually innocent" shall describe a person convicted of a criminal offense who did not commit - 31 that offense. - "Governmental entity" shall mean any official body of the commonwealth, or of any county, - 33 city, or town within the commonwealth. - 34 "Inventory" shall mean a detailed listing, including a particularized description of each listed - 35 item. - 36 "Moving party" shall mean a person who files a motion pursuant to this Chapter. - 37 "Post conviction" shall indicate any time after which a conviction has been entered. - 38 "Prosecuting attorney" shall mean the District Attorney for the district in which the moving party - was convicted, or the Attorney General of the commonwealth. - 40 "Replicate analysis" shall mean the duplication of an analysis performed on a particular item of - 41 evidence or biological material. - "Underlying case" shall mean the trial court proceedings that resulted in the conviction of the - 43 moving party. - "Victim" shall mean any natural person who suffered direct or threatened physical, emotional, or - 45 financial harm as the result of the commission or attempted commission of the crime that is the - subject of the underlying case, and shall also include the parent, guardian, legal representative, or - administrator or executor of the estate of such person if that person is a minor, incompetent, or - 48 deceased.